Quit Your Job

 As the years went by, it all started to go pear-shaped.
 Her enthusiasm waned.
 The toxic work environment became worse.
 Endless meetings and mind-numbing tasks slowly chipped away at her spirit.
 She hated going to work.
 It was not a sudden change, rather subtle.
 It was like the ‘change’ had become the norm.
 You know what I mean.
 Every year, it became a little more stressful, a little more toxic and a little more tedious.
 Are you with me?

 Then it happened.
-One morning, Sarah drove into the car park and just kept driving.
+One morning, Imara drove into the car park and just kept driving.
 She went around the loop down the exit ramp and onto the link road that led to the lake.

 The thought of another day filled with meaningless tasks and office politics made her physically ill.